 Maintaining a healthy diet while traveling isn’t always easy, but for those on a restrictive diet, it can seem near impossible.
 For those living with type 2 diabetes, there are steps to take to ensure that traveling does not impinge upon your diet plans.

 While finding healthy meals to eat is not that hard once you know how, finding healthy snacks is another thing entirely.
 Solution?
 Pack your own or have a mental list of what to pick up from a nearby grocery or corner market.
 Partition out small servings of almonds, peanuts, air-popped popcorn or roasted chickpeas into individual bags.
 All these snacks are low carb in moderation and tasty to boot.
 Many convenience stores and groceries sell hardboiled eggs.
 Stop in and grab a few to throw in your bag at the start of the day.
 They are high in protein and will make you feel full.
 And with a little salt and pepper, they are delicious.

 While you’re there grab a yogurt cup or some Babybel cheese wheels.
-Look for Greek yogurt low in sugar and fat.
+Look for Greek yogurt low in blood sugar and fat.
 This, too, is a snack high in protein; you can find serving cups with as much as 20g of protein!
 This snack will make you feel full fast.
 The Babybel, another option, comes in cute, individual servings that are easy to consume in moderation and fun to unwrap from their wax coverings.
 Any cheese of your choice will do, of course.
 Whatever snacks you prefer and choose to consume, make sure that you have them on hand before you get hungry.
 Having a quick and easy food choice handy makes it so much easier to avoid poor choices.

 Step 2: Choose restaurants that provide healthy choices